udacity/ud777-writing-readmes/README.md

 ## How to Contribute

-Find any tyypos?
+Find any typos?
 Have another resource you think should be included?
 Contributions are welcome!

 First, fork this repository.